Eijiro Ozaki: 2000s

 After Ozaki moved his base to the US in 2007, he landed the guest star role in NBC TV series Heroes, Young Kaito Nakamura, father of Hiro Nakamura, in 1977.
 Young Kaito stops Adam Monroe (David Anders) who tries to unleash a virus that could kill billions of innocent people.

 In 2011, he played Mr. Sato in Lil Tokyo Reporter, a 1930s period film about Civil Rights Activist Sei Fujii, played by Academy Award-Winner Chris Tashima.
 The film received over 20 festival awards, and was presented at several U.S. Embassies around the globe.

 2015 through 2016, Metanoia Films' Little Boy opened nationally in the US, Mexico, Japan and worldwide.
 The film won 2016 Premios Luminus Awards' Best Picture, Best Director, Best Young Actor.

-2017 through 2019, he landed a recurring guest star role, Admiral Inokuchi in The Man in the High Castle Season 3 & 4 (Amazon Prime).

-Also played as Ishirō Honda in DC's Legends of Tomorrow (CW) and as Old Night in The OA (Netflix).

-Other TV credits include; as Chief Scientist in Extant (CBS), as a Hydra Prisoner in Marvel's Agents of S.H.I.E.L.D.
-(ABC), and Touch (FOX), How I Met Your Mother (CBS), FlashForward (ABC), The Game (CW).
+2017 through 2019, he landed a recurring guest star role, Admiral Inokuchi in The Man in the High Castle season 3 and 4.
+Also played as Ishirō Honda in DC's Legends of Tomorrow and as Old Night in The OA.
+Other TV credits include a Chief scientist in Extant, a Hydra prisoner in Marvel's Agents of S.H.I.E.L.D., and Touch, How I Met Your Mother, FlashForward, The Game.

 He recently played as a young Yakuza boss, Kojiro in film Yakuza Princess, directed by Vicente Amorim entirely shot in Brazil.

-Voiced two roles: General Kato and young detective Hiroshi in animation Marvel's Hit-Monkey (Hulu), directed by Josh Gordon and Will Speck.
+Voiced two roles: General Kato and young detective Hiroshi in animation Hit-Monkey, directed by Josh Gordon and Will Speck.